-In our How to Become an NPS Leader infographic (shown at the bottom of this post as well), we briefly cover the steps to a successful Net Promoter® (NPS) program.
+In our How to Become an NPS Leader infographic (shown at the bottom of this post as well), we briefly cover the steps to a successful Net Promoter Score® (NPS) program.
 In this article, we'll dig deeper into these “golden rules”, so to speak, for a foolproof NPS program—in the quest to become an NPS guru:

 Step 1: Set Targets on the Right Goals